lmelwyn/sapps/README.md

 ### Load the application

-In order to load Visual Studio Code editor do
+In order to load and run Visual Studio Code editor do

 ```
 module load ide/vscode
+code
 ```